What is tai chi?

 What is tai chi useful for?

-As taiji becomes part of daily life the practice of standing and gentle flowing exercises can help to improve:
+As taiji becomes part of daily life, the practise of standing and gentle flowing exercises can help to improve:

 - balance